Lord of the Flies on BBC One: Jack Thorne's adaptation of famous novel gets confirmed start date

 New images show the young cast filming on location in Malaysia

 Seventy years after the William Golding novel was first published, a largely unknown cast of young actors are bringing the pages to life.
+And if it’s anything as good as it looks in these first look pictures, we’re in for one hell of a ride.

 Here’s everything we know so far about the BBC One adaptation of Lord of the Flies, including plot, cast, start date, location, and episode guide.